prasanshha/KU-Hackfest---OneHex/README.md

 ## To run the project

-### create a virtual environment and install requirements
+### Create a virtual environment and install requirements
 ```
 python -m virtualenv env
 ```